ApoloniArt/ApoGalleria/README.md

 through v68 of its original standalone codebase; this release folds it together with the Flux2 and NL sibling converters under one version number going forward.

+---

+*Made with love by [ApoloniArt](https://github.com/ApoloniArt) because I wanted inspiration on tap.* With **ApoGalleria** and this library, I never have to worry again.
+Neither will you 💜